 large onion, chopped

 2 medium potatoes, cubed

 Fill a large pot or Dutch oven 3/4 of the way full with water and add beef and bay leaves.
 Bring to a boil.

 When boiling, turn down to medium low heat and simmer.
 Skim off the fatty, foamy impurities that rise to the top.

 When you’ve gotten most of the fatty bits out of the broth pot, add the small onion.
 Cover and simmer for an hour.
 Then remove the bay leaves.

-Meanwhile, add a pad of butter and about a tablespoon of olive oil to a pan and heat over medium.
+Meanwhile, add butter or olive oil to a pan and heat over medium.
 When hot, add beets, crushed tomato, and vinegar.
 Stir well and simmer for an hour.

 Fifteen minutes before the beets are done cooking, start the other veggies.
-Heat a pad of butter and a splash of olive oil in another pan over medium flame and add large onion, carrot, and celery.
+Heat butter or olive oil in another pan over medium flame and add large onion, carrot, and celery.
 Cook for 15 minutes.